 Dulle Park/Pioneer Park (pictured)

 We included both Dulle and Pioneer, as Sycamore Creek connects both Montgomery Parks (and they are located across the street from one another).
-Pioneer Park boasts a fishable pond (permit required for fishers over 16), but kids might prefer creek stomping at Dulle, which features a playground.
+Pioneer Park boasts a fishable pond (permit required for fishers over 16), but younger kids might prefer creek stomping at Dulle, which is a little more manageable.

-Long Branch Farm hosts several Creek Stomping events throughout the year — including events just for toddlers!
 This Cincinnati Nature Facility is only open for creek stompin’ at certain times, so be sure to check the calendar for open stompin’ times.
+As of 5/23/2020, Cincinnati Nature Center was only open for members.

 Mt.
 Airy, OH